SSA: Sparse Sparse Attention by Aligning Full and Sparse Attention Outputs in Feature Space: Introduction

 \section{Introduction}

-With the rapid advancement of large language models (LLMs), the demand for efficient long-context processing has grown substantially across diverse scenarios, including long-document understanding \citep{zhang-etal-2023-repocoder,jimenez2024swebenchlanguagemodelsresolve}, extended reasoning trajectories \citep{openai2024openaio1card,deepseekai2025deepseekr1incentivizingreasoningcapability}, and deep research workflows \citep{zheng2025deepresearcherscalingdeepresearch}.
-The context length of LLMs has progressively expanded from 4K to 32K, 128K, and even up to 1M tokens \citep{yang2025qwen251mtechnicalreport}.
-However, the full self-attention mechanism in vanilla transformers \citep{vaswani2023attentionneed} exhibits quadratic computational complexity with respect to context length, rendering training and inference with native full attention (\textbf{Full-Full}) computationally prohibitive for such extended contexts.
+With the blooming of large language models (LLMs), the demand for efficient long-context processing has grown substantially across diverse scenarios, including long-document understanding \citep{zhang-etal-2023-repocoder,jimenez2024swebenchlanguagemodelsresolve}, extended reasoning trajectories \citep{openai2024openaio1card,deepseekai2025deepseekr1incentivizingreasoningcapability}, and agentic workflows \citep{zheng2025deepresearcherscalingdeepresearch,lu2026youtullmunlockingnativeagentic}.
+The working length of LLMs has progressively expanded to 32K, 128K, and even to 1M tokens \citep{yang2025qwen251mtechnicalreport}.
+However, full self-attention in vanilla transformers exhibits quadratic computational complexity with respect to context length, rendering both training and inference prohibitive for such extended contexts.

-To address this challenge, prior studies have investigated \textit{sparse attention} mechanisms, which selectively restrict the number of tokens each query attends to.
-Early approaches employ training-free heuristics that directly apply sparse attention to models originally trained with full attention (\textbf{Full-Sparse}) \citep{xiao2024efficient,xiao2024infllm,jiang2024minference10acceleratingprefilling}, exploiting the inherent sparsity patterns observed in full attention to accelerate inference.
-While computationally efficient, these training-free Full-Sparse methods frequently incur substantial performance degradation.
-To mitigate this limitation, native sparse attention methods have been proposed (e.g., NSA \citep{nsa}, MoBA \citep{moba}), where models are trained and deployed with sparse attention (\textbf{Sparse-Sparse}) to narrow the performance gap with Full-Full approaches.

-Despite these advances, we identify a critical paradox: Sparse-Sparse models, designed explicitly for sparsity, unexpectedly exhibit \textit{insufficient} \textbf{attention sparsity} compared to full attention models (Figure \ref{fig:pe-sparsity}).
-This counterintuitive phenomenon fundamentally challenges the core premise of sparse attention, that only a small subset of keys contributes substantially to the attention output, while the remainder can be safely omitted.
-It further implies that sparse-trained models learn attention patterns fundamentally different from those learned under full attention, which we hypothesize contributes to performance degradation during sparse inference.
-We attribute this reduced attention sparsity to a \textit{gradient update deficiency} inherent in sparse training: low-ranked key–value (KV) pairs are systematically excluded from selection and therefore receive no gradient updates, preventing the model from learning to effectively suppress uninformative tokens.